 About the Youth Transition Program

 YTP was developed initially in seven high schools as a federal system change grant.
-Today, YTP serves about 2000 students in over 180 Oregon high schools.
+Today, YTP serves about 10,000 students in about 200 Oregon schools.

 YTP Management Team